bluz71/bluz71.github.io/_posts/2018-02-26-more-vim-tips.md

 recently became annoyed enough about lost *undos* that I enabled it, now I can't imagine living without it.

-By default Vim does not enable persistent undo meaning change history will only be saved for the active buffer, changing to another file results in change history starting from scratch even when navigating back to the original file.
+By default, Vim does not enable persistent undo meaning change history will only be saved for the active buffer, changing to another file results in change history starting from scratch even when navigating back to the original file.
 This is how one loses *undos*.